Bhargavi84/Explore-Ireland-MS2/README.md

 * Advice for first-time travellers.
 * Tips for families with kids and pets.
 * Top 10 must see places.
-* Feedback Column, this might help in updating and upgarding the website.
+* Feedback column, this might help in updating and upgrading the website.
 * Current date, Time and weather forecast in Ireland.
-* **Speacial offers** like Marriage photoshoot in castles.
+* **Special offers** like marriage photoshoot in castles.
-* To limit the email characters.
+* To limit the no of characters email message .
 * Better color and background.
-* Some more animations to attract travellers those who have kids.
+* Few more animations to attract travellers those who have kids.

-## Testing
+## **Testing**
 ___
 ### Code Validation
 ___